 Progress bars can be shown as a trigger when a user shows exit intent or used as an on-site display tool.
 You can also integrate progress bars in your abandonment emails to entice customers to return to complete their purchase.

-Upsell & Cross-Sell
+4. Upsell and Cross-Sell

 These can include flowers or chocolates, however, at SaleCycle we use customer data to upsell relevant recommendations based on products already browsed.
 If you don’t have the data it’s a good idea to use the ‘people who bought this also bought’ pairings as your benchmark.

 Mother’s Day is a large social media and engagement opportunity for brands to connect with their customers.
 Genuine emotions take place so be active on social media and show your audience that the brand understands Mother’s Day what it’s all about.